DaniloNR/DaniloNR/README.md

 # Hi there, I'm Danilo 👋

-👨🏻‍💻 I'm a frontend developer<br>
+👨🏻‍💻 I'm a fullstack (frontend focused) developer<br>
 🔭 I’m currently looking for a remote job outside Brazil<br>
-👯 I’m looking to collaborate on projects involving VueJS or React<br>
+👯 I’m looking to collaborate on projects involving Vue, React or NodeJS<br>
 🌱 I’m currently learning NextJS<br>
 ⚡ Fun fact: I've worked on a startup that grew exponentially and was acquired by a unicorn-candidate startup in Brazil.